phaserjs/phaser-ce/README.md

 ### New Features

+* You can now emit particles in a radial pattern with Emitter#setAngle().
 * Phaser.Group#killAll kills all existing children.
 * Phaser.Group#reviveAll revives all non-existing children.
 * Phaser.Group#resetAll calls resetChild on all children (changing position, texture, and frame, if specified).